Skip to main content

 The right tool depends on whether you need native performance, how much code you want to touch, and who handles App Store submission.

-- Submission owner: Bilt handles code signing and App Store submission inside the platform.
-FlutterFlow, Replit, and Xcode leave more of the Apple Developer workflow to the builder.
+• Submission owner: Bilt handles signing and submission.
+FlutterFlow offers one-click deployment on Basic+, with Apple setup left to you.
+Replit and Xcode leave the full Apple workflow to the builder.

-Apple still requires an Apple Developer Program account at $99/year for App Store submission.
+Apple still requires a paid Apple Developer Program account for App Store submission.
 The software choice mainly changes how much of the signing, provisioning, and review workflow you manage yourself.

 For non-technical builders, the biggest risk is choosing a tool that makes the first demo easy but leaves the last steps unclear.